Gift cards are a popular present option, but they have some major downsides.

-For example, I get an extra 6% off John Lewis gift vouchers via my Scottish Friendly ISA perks.
-It comes as an email but I print it out and I’m able use it both online and in-person at the department store and in Waitrose.
+For example, I often get an extra 6% off John Lewis gift vouchers via my Scottish Friendly ISA perks.
+It comes as an email but I print it out and I’m able to use it both online and in-person at the department store and in Waitrose.

 When you spend them straight away

 The main way to avoid the bulk of risks outlined above is to spend your gift card as soon as you get it!
 That way they can’t expire, be lost or lose their value of the shop goes bust.

 When you can use them on lots of things

 If you’re set on buying a gift card for someone then you could look at one you can use at multiple retailers.